weiteho/OpenFinEmbeddedWithMessaging/README.md

-# OpenFin Embedded in Java Swing with IAB/Channel API Messaging Demo
+# OpenFin Embedded in Java Swing with IAB/Channel API

 ### How to build